fbef0102/L4D2-Plugins/l4d2_ty_saveweapons/readme.txt

 -Require-
 left4dhooks: https://forums.alliedmods.net/showthread.php?p=2684862

+-Relate Valve ConVar-
+* If true, survivor bots will be used as placeholders for survivors who are still changing levels
+* prevent bots from moving, changing weapons, using kits for survivors who are still changing levels
+* need to write down in cfg/server.cfg sm_cvar sb_transition 0

 -ConVar-
 cfg/sourcemod/l4d2_ty_saveweapons.cfg
 // Do not restore weapons and health to a player after survivors have left start safe area for at least x seconds.
 (0=Always restore)